This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cayenne pepper helps produce saliva, which is important for excellent digestion as well as preventing bad breath.
 Research suggests that consuming cayenne pepper stimulates our salivary glands, which is needed to begin the digestive process.

-Cayenne pepper also stimulates the flow of enzyme production, which is essential for the digestive system to work properly.
-It also stimulates gastric juices that aid the body’s ability to metabolize food and toxins.
+It also stimulates the flow of enzyme production, which is essential for the digestive system to work properly, as well as gastric juices that aid the body’s ability to metabolize food and toxins.

 After this initial pain reaction from the cayenne pepper, the nerve fibers have a depleted substance P, or pain chemical, and the sensation of pain is lessened.